pyvideo/richard/docs/contributors/dev_layout.rst

 **richard/richard/**

-    This is the "Django project" part of the project.
+    This is the "Django project" part of the project and where the "Django apps" go.

-**richard/apps/**

-    This is where the "Django apps" go.
 There are a few:

     **pages**